98DEMAKE/pop-fe-theme-98demake/README.md

 Folder needs to have 3 .PNG files.
 ICON0, PIC0, PIC1.

+(preferably via pull request, or alternatively to 98demake@gmail.com with "PS1 PIX" title)

 ## ICON0 176x176.

 PAL covers usually look the best.
 Personally I've also left the upper left Playstation logo and what ever developer logos there are, intact